adavarski/AWS-UAP/README.md

 - uap-sns-provisioner
   - Docker image, running Ansible & CloudFormation to spin up an S3 bucket, SNS Topic to be used as part of the event-driven publishing/analytics pipelines.
-  - Terraform modules for S3 bucket, SNS Topic.
+  - Terraform modules for S3 bucket, SNS Topics.

 - uap-sqs-provisioner
   - Docker image, running Ansible & CloudFormation to spin up an S3 bucket, SQS Queues to be used as part of the event-driven publishing/analytics pipelines.